Electronic Arts Inc. (EA)’s latest performance is not what we had anticipated - News Daemon

 Electronic Arts Inc. (EA) Insider Updates

-Our next focus will be how large-scale investors are participating in this stock of the Electronic Gaming & Multimedia Industry.
+A key investor’s attitude towards the stock of the Electronic Gaming & Multimedia industry is another important factor to consider.
 The insider ownership of Electronic Arts Inc. is 0.20%, while institutional ownership is 94.00%.
 The most recent insider transaction that took place on Jan 03, was worth 185,385.
 In this transaction Chief Operating Officer of this company sold 1,500 shares at a rate of $123.59, taking the stock ownership to the 31,082 shares.
 Before that another transaction happened on Jan 03, when Company’s Chief Experience Officer sold 2,000 for $123.59, making the entire transaction worth $247,180.
 This insider now owns 15,719 shares in total.

 Electronic Arts Inc. (EA) Performance Highlights and Predictions

-In the latest quarterly report, which was put into the public domain on 6/29/2022, the organization reported $0.47 earnings per share (EPS), higher than consensus estimate (set at $0.28) by $0.19.
+If we go through the results of last quarter, which was made public on 6/29/2022, the company posted $0.47 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $0.28) by $0.19.
 This company achieved a net margin of +11.26 while generating a return on equity of 10.20.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 3.01 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -3.80% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 10.69% during the next five years compared to -2.20% drop over the previous five years of trading.